To Request Your U.S.M.C. Veteran’s File click here: Request a U.S.M.C. Military Personnel File

 Summary of Military Service in the U.S.M.C.
 O.M.P.F.

 These military summary of service records in the U.S.M.C.
 O.M.P.F. provide a comprehensive look at a Marine’s service details.
 The larger cards were used for reference during the U.S.M.C. veteran’s active duty and include military records showing education, civilian occupation, family, personal interests and skills.
 Military service summaries in the U.S.M.C.
 O.M.P.F. military records contain rich detail about a Marine’s pre-enlistment life.
 The U.S.M.C.
-O.M.P.F. summary slips were provided as record of service for post-discharge use.
+O.M.P.F. summary slips were provided as a record of service for post-discharge use.
 This Marine’s U.S.M.C.
 O.M.P.F. contains military records documenting his civilian education, including the actual courses he took in school as well as hobbies he enjoyed outside of the classroom.

 U.S.M.C.
 Rank and Promotion Military Records